Avokadoen/ecez/README.md

 #### Special system arguments

 Systems can have arguments that have a unique semantical meaning:
+ * ExcludeEntitiesWith - Tags components that should be excluded - entities that has said components will not be called with this system
  * Entity - give the system access to the current entity
  * EventArgument - data that is relevant to an triggered event
  * Queries - the same queries described [below](#queries)